 Toray composites are used in the aerospace industry for applications such as structural components, which include wing leading edges, cargo flooring, engine pylon structures, interior galleys, and acoustic structures, as well as various molded parts, which include interior panels, clips, seats and ducts.

-Figure 3.
+Figure 2.
 Current Toray thermoplastic applications in aerospace.
-Image Credit: Toray Advanced Composites

-Thermoplastic composites provide enormous benefit to computer and smartphone cases thanks to their lightweight, high surface quality and impact resistance.
+Thermoplastic composites provide enormous benefits to computer and smartphone cases thanks to their lightweight, high surface quality, and impact resistance.
 They offer the desired durability and manufacturability because designers focus on thinner and lighter designs.

 Thermoplastics provide quick cycle times utilizing thermoforming processes, a common technique used in the automotive industry.
-Their solvent resistance and high temperature properties make them suitable for under the hood applications.
-They offer superior durability, a high strength to weight ratio, and toxicity, smoke, and fire resistance in larger rail cars and mass transit vehicles.
+Their solvent resistance and high-temperature properties make them suitable for under the hood applications.
+They offer superior durability, high strength to weight ratio, and toxicity, smoke, and fire resistance in larger rail cars and mass transit vehicles.

-Figure 4.
+Figure 3.
 Commercial aircraft interiors value Toray thermoplastics because of their smoke and fire resistance and durability.
-Image Credit: Toray Advanced Composites

 This information has been sourced, reviewed and adapted from materials provided by Toray Advanced Composites.